kalyanbudharam2018/Internships/PWC Power BI/README.md

 # PWC Analytics Power BI Power BI in Data Analytics Virtual Case Experience
-I have worked on 3 datasets which are as follows:
+I have worked on 3 datasets (for each task) which are as follows:
 * Call Centre data,
 * Churn data,
 * Diversity Inclusion data

 This program includes following practical tasks which are successfully completed by me:
 * Introduction
 * Call Centre Trends
 * Customer Retention
 * Diversity & Inclusion

 Brief information about the completed tasks: